wec7/earnings-data/README.md

   cd ~/Dropbox/Earnings
   python daily_job.py
   ```

-  Never close it, it will run at 17pm every weekday.
+  Never close it, it will run at 11pm from Monday to Saturday.